microsoft/semantic-kernel/docs/decisions/0033-rag-in-sk.md

 ### MemoryRecord as storage schema

 `IMemoryStore` interface uses `MemoryRecord` class as storage schema in vector DB.
 This means that `MemoryRecord` properties should be aligned to all possible connectors.
-As soon as developers will use this schema in their databases, any changes to schema may break the application, which is not flexible approach.
+As soon as developers will use this schema in their databases, any changes to schema may break the application, which is not a flexible approach.

 `MemoryRecord` contains property `ReadOnlyMemory<float> Embedding` for embeddings and `MemoryRecordMetadata Metadata` for embeddings metadata. `MemoryRecordMetadata` contains properties like: